 - Sum of series till N-th term whose i-th term is i^k - (i-1)^k

 - Count sequences of length K having each term divisible by its preceding term

-- Program to differentiate the given Polynomial
+- Program to find Nth term in the given Series

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please Improve this article if you find anything incorrect by clicking on the "Improve Article" button below.